nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * [TestFx](https://github.com/TestFX/TestFX) `4.0`
 * [Monocle](https://wiki.openjdk.java.net/display/OpenJFX/Monocle) `1.8.0_20`

+## 6. Version Control

+### 6.1.
+Git + GitHub

+Opus version control depends highly on Git, and is [hosted on GitHub](https://github.com/CS2103JAN2017-W15-B3/main).
+We make heavily utlise [GitHub's issue tracker](https://github.com/CS2103JAN2017-W15-B3/main/issues) to manage each release's deliverables.

+#### 6.1.1.
+Labels

+There are several predefined labels included in our issue tracker:

+1. `docs`: assigned if the issue/pull request is related to documentation of the project.
+2. `priority.high/medium/low`: assigned to indicate how important this issue is to the project.
+3. `status.complete/ongoing`: assigned to indicate which PR/tasks are work in progress, and which are PRs are completed and ready for review.
+4. `type.bug`: assigned to issues that addresses a bug in the application.
+5. `type.enhancement`: assigned to issues that improve either the code quality or user experience of the application.
+6. `type.epic`: assigned to issues that comprise of a very large feature to be implemented.
+7. `type.task`: assigned to issues that are misc chores/tasks to be completed.
+8. `ui/storage/logic/model`: assigned to issues that are specific to a certain component of the project.
+This allows for the developer in charge of the component to provide more detailed feedback.
+9. `tests`: assigned to issues that are related to unit/GUI testing of the code.

+Assigning correct labels to your issue will result in faster response from the developer that understands your problem best.

+### 6.2.
+Branching and Workflow

+Branch name should always be `kebab-case`, i.e. all small letters with hyphens-replacing-spaces.
+The branch name should be descriptive of what you are trying to implement/achieve with that branch. **Avoid naming branches after your own name.**

+All PRs are to be made to `development` branch, except for special/unique scenarios.
+Both `master` and `development` branches are **PROTECTED**, i.e. you cannot push directly to the branch.
+On each release, we will make a PR to the `master` branch.
+It will only be merged after a sanity check and thumbs up from each team member.

+We follow the [GitHub Flow](https://guides.github.com/introduction/flow/).
+Each pull request (PR) has to be reviewed by the code QA (@gjlam95) and another team member before it can be approved for merging.
+This is enforced to ensure that code quality is kept up to standard and get all team members on the same page with regards to implementation details.

+Code review also encourages learning from each other's mistakes or strengths, benefiting the overall productivity and competency of the team over time.

+### 6.3.
+Commit Messages

+The seven rules of writing a great Git commit message (as seen [here](https://chris.beams.io/posts/git-commit/)):

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain *what* and *why* vs. *how*

+Please follow these strictly when writing commit messages, it makes life easier for all developers who are trying to debug your code by looking through the commit history.

 ## Appendix A : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.